Analysis and reformulation of the $k$--$\omega$ turbulence model for buoyancy-driven thermal convection: Analytical solution in Rayleigh--B enard convection

-Comparisons for the other thermal and turbulent quantities are presented in figure~\ref{fig:3}.
-The analytical expressions for $\lambda_\nu$ (figure~\ref{fig:3}a; Eq.~\ref{eq: kinetic BL}) and $\lambda_a$ (figure~\ref{fig:3}b; Eqs.~\ref{eq: thermal BL high Pr} and \ref{eq: thermal BL low Pr}) agree well with the simulations across the entire range investigated.
-The analytical near-wall temperature $\Delta_{BL}/\Delta$ (Eq.~\ref{eq: Delta_BL}) depends solely on $\mathit{Pr}$ once $\mathit{Nu} \sim \mathit{Ra}^{1/3}$ is substituted, and figure~\ref{fig:3}(c) confirms that this relation remains valid and becomes increasingly accurate as $\mathit{Ra}$ increases.
-The predicted maximum of $\nu_T/\nu$, shown in figure~\ref{fig:3}d and located at $z = L/2$, is also consistent with the simulations except when $\nu_T$ is not sufficiently greater than $\nu$.
+Comparisons for additional thermal and turbulent quantities are presented in Fig.~\ref{fig:3}.
+The analytical expressions for $\lambda_\nu$ (Fig.~\ref{fig:3}a; Eq.~\ref{eq: kinetic BL}) and $\lambda_a$ (Fig.~\ref{fig:3}b; Eqs.~\ref{eq: thermal BL high Pr} and \ref{eq: thermal BL low Pr}) agree well with the simulations across the entire range investigated.
+The analytical near-wall temperature $\Delta_{BL}/\Delta$ (Eq.~\ref{eq: Delta_BL}) depends solely on $\Pran$ once $\Nu \sim \Ra^{1/3}$ is substituted, and Fig.~\ref{fig:3}(c) confirms that this relation remains valid and becomes increasingly accurate as $\Ra$ increases.
+The predicted maximum of $\nu_T/\nu$, shown in Fig.~\ref{fig:3}(d) and located at $z=L/2$, is also consistent with the simulations except when $\nu_T$ is not sufficiently larger than $\nu$.
 The analytical result for $\nu_T/\nu$ is obtained from Eqs.~(\ref{eq: k to omega at bulk}), (\ref{eq:tau definition}), and (\ref{eq: tau1}).

-The $\omega$ distributions at $\mathit{Ra} = 10^{12}$ (figure~\ref{fig:4}) are well reproduced by the analytical forms, exhibiting the expected change in slope at $z = \lambda_\nu$ (\S\ref{sec:3.1}) for both small ($\mathit{Pr} = 10^{-2}$; figure~\ref{fig:4}a) and large $\mathit{Pr}$ ($\mathit{Pr} = 10^{2}$; figure~\ref{fig:4}b).
-Minor discrepancies at the smallest $z$ arise because the singular distribution $\omega = 6\nu/(\beta_0 z^2)$ is implemented numerically as the fixed value $\omega = 6\nu/(\beta_0 n^2)$ at the wall, where $n$ denotes the distance to the first cell centre (Eq.~\ref{eq: no slip BC}).
-In summary, the analytical framework reproduces the simulation results with high accuracy, establishing a consistent foundation for the buoyancy corrections in \S\ref{sec:4}.
+The $\omega$ distributions at $\Ra = 10^{12}$ (Fig.~\ref{fig:4}) are well reproduced by the analytical forms, exhibiting the expected change in slope at $z=\lambda_\nu$ (\S\ref{sec:3.1}) for both small ($\Pran = 10^{-2}$; Fig.~\ref{fig:4}a) and large $\Pran$ ($\Pran = 10^{2}$; Fig.~\ref{fig:4}b).
+Minor discrepancies at the smallest $z$ arise because the singular distribution $\omega = 6\nu/(\beta_0 z^2)$ is implemented numerically as the fixed value $\omega = 6\nu/(\beta_0 n^2)$ at the wall, where $n$ denotes the distance to the first cell center (Eq.~\ref{eq: no slip BC}).

+In summary, the analytical framework reproduces the simulation results with high accuracy, establishing a consistent foundation for the buoyancy corrections developed in \S\ref{sec:4}.